Planning your Gambia holiday? Great! This Gambia travel guide will help you do that.

 The Gambia’s Administrative Regions

 Banjul is technically a city rather than an administrative region, but it is home to the capital, so The Gambians include it in the list.
-When you visit Banjul, try and avoid to the temptation to head directly to the beach and seek out some of its historical attractions.
+When on holiday to Gambia, visit Banjul, but try and avoid to the temptation to head directly to the beach and seek out some of its historical attractions.
 The Arch 22, built to celebrate the coup of July 22 1994, is particularly impressive.

 Whilst in the capital, be sure to visit the Albert Market, which offers a broad selection of fresh produce, souvenirs, jewelry, food and more, it's a great way to get a taste of local culture.
 You can even do a Gambian cooking class if you really want to be immersed in Gambian culture.
 Then you can go to the beach.
 There's no shortage of things to do in the Gambia!

 The Makasutu Cultural Forest is another obvious highlight of this region.
 Here, you will find a range of landscapes, including salt flats, mangroves, and forests.
 There are lodges available if you fancy spending the night.

 Kanifing is the smallest of the regions (not including the city of Banjul), measuring just 75.6 square kilometers.
 The region is located at the westernmost tip of the country, right next to Banjul on the coast.

 Kotu Beach and the Bijilo Forest Park are popular with visitors who want to soak up the sunshine outside.
 If you are after wildlife, there is a monkey park open to visitors as well as a crocodile pool.